 As part of their Analytics service the American company Google places a cookie on our website.
 We use this service to follow and receive reports about how visitors use our website.
 Google can provide this information to third parties if Google is legally obliged to do so, or if third parties process this information on behalf of Google.
 We don’t have any influence over this.

 The information that Google collects is anonymized as much as possible.
 We emphasize that your IP address is not shared.
 The information is transferred and stored by Google on servers in the United States.

 You have the right to ask to inspect, correct or remove your details.
 See our contact page about this.
 In order to prevent misuse we may ask you to provide appropriate identification.
 If this concerns inspection of personal details linked to a cookie, you should send a copy of the cookie in question.

 Only you can delete cookies, as they are stored on your computer.
 Consult your browsers user manual for this.

 Supervisory authority and applicable law

-With respect to the processing of your personal data, Park Hotels Operations is the ‘main establishment’ of the Europe Hotels Private Collection.
+With respect to the processing of your personal data, Park Hotels Operations is the ‘main establishment’ of the Sircle Collection.
 This means that the data protection authority of the Netherlands (Autoriteit Persoonsgegevens) shall have jurisdiction with respect to the cross-border processing of your personal data in which Park Hotels Operations is involved.
 Notwithstanding the foregoing you shall be entitled to lodge a complaint with the competent supervisory authority in the territory of a Park Hotels.

 The processing of your personal data by Park Hotels Operations and the relevant Park Hotels Hotel(s) shall be subject to the laws of the Netherlands, including the General Data Protection Regulation, when it applies from 25 May 2018 onwards.
 The applicability of the laws of the Netherlands and General Data Protection Regulation shall be without prejudice to any provisions that may apply to a particular processing activity under local mandatory data protection law.